SyedHuzaifa007/Numpy-Demonstration/README.md

 # Numpy-Demonstration
-This is the simple repository for practicing Numpy Syntax.
+This repository contain the practice codes for Numpy library of Python.